#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to know when planting spring flowers, veggies, and other seeds is your planting zone.
+The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted by climate.
-Find your zone on the USDA zone map and learn when to plant seeds.
+Find your zone on the USDA growing zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 The Mid-South is in Zones 7–9, with coastal regions being warmest and the zone number decreasing to an 8, then a 7 as you go up in elevation to the foothills of the Georgia mountains.
 Just check your planting zone, then consult the seed packet for the most accurate instructions for each plant.
-If you know you're in a micro-climate near a valley, lake, or mountain, zoom in on the USDA planting map for exact details down to street level.
+If you know you're in a micro-climate near a wetland, valley, or lake, zoom in on the USDA planting map for exact details down to street level.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a plant tag or toothpick.
+That way, you'll know where your seeds should pop up.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

 When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
 These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
-Seedlings don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
+Seedlings certainly don't get all this pampering in nature when they volunteer and grow wherever, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
 You can even use an oscillating fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings

-Once your seedlings have sprouted and are a few inches tall, start hardening them off.
-This is a process of gradually introducing them to the outdoors, making them stronger in the long run.
+Make sure to harden off your seedlings once they're a few inches tall.
+This process of gradually introducing them to the outdoors makes them stronger in the long run.
 Hardening means you're less likely to lose your growing garden during a sudden cold snap.

 Transplant Young Plants Into Their New Homes